ahmadsyed/shopUI/README.md

 # shopUI
-UI is created in ReactJs ,that is intracting with my local Laravel end point Steps for up and running
+UI is created in ReactJs ,that is intracting with my local Laravel end point.

+Steps for up and running
 1- clone
 2- npm install